FREDERICO23/Flower-FL-Tabular-Data/README.md

 # Flower-FL-Tabular-Data
-Flower Federated Learning Using Tabular Data
+Federated Learning Using Flower framework and Tabular Data